boesingerl/epfl-road-segmentation-2020/README.md

 ### The Level 7 notebook

+The level 7 notebook is most straightforward one, it simply showcases a normal level 7 model.

+### The AveragingModels notebook

+This notebook showcases the training / loading of multiple level 5 models in order to average out the predictions, as an ensemble method.

-### The AveringModels notebook
+### The Weighted Level 7 notebook

+This notebook showcases the training of a level 7 model which uses a weighted loss instead of binary cross entropy.

 ## The file libraries

-In order to tidy up code inside the notebooks, we chose to move all shared / boilerplate code inside different python files which we use as libraries.
+In order to tidy up code inside the notebooks, we chose to move all shared / boilerplate code inside different python files which we use as libraries (listed under the libs folder).

 ### image_gen.py